 Stretchy basic tees:

 I love basic tees even when I’m not postpartum.
 After having a baby, the looser the shirt, the better.
 Basic tees can be paired with any outfit…sweatpants, shorts, or jeans.
 The ability to pull a stretchy tee up or down also makes them a nursing friendly option.
+Consider grabbing a couple different styles and colors to increase the versatility of your wardrobe.

 Some women go right back to their regular jeans after giving birth.
 For most, that’s not the case.
 Even after your baby comes out, you will still have a tummy…you did just grow a human for 9 months after all!
 Don’t feel bad for continuing to wear your maternity jeans during your postpartum period.